Case Study: How a Karachi Couple Built Their First PKR 5 Million Portfolio

 - Avoidance of large behavioral mistakes.

-Stock picking was a minor driver.
-Process continuity was the major driver.
+Stock picking played a minor role.
+Process continuity did the heavy lifting.

 Lessons for similar households